-Switching your current account is an easy way to open a new current account and close your old current account with your previous bank/building society.
+Switching is an easy way to open a new current account and close your old account with your previous bank or building society.
 The Current Account Switch Service is safe and secure - guaranteed.
 All of your existing payments are moved from your old account to your new current account - you don't have to do anything, we'll take care of it for you.

 We have designed the Current Account Switch Service to let you switch your current account from one bank or building society to another in a simple, reliable and stress-free way.
 It will only take seven working days.